What is a network diagram?

 - Add connections.
 A line between two shapes shows that they are connected somehow, typically by the flow of information.

 - Label.
 Include any additional information about each shape that you consider useful to your audience.
-You may choose to place that information next to each component to number the components, then add additional info in a legend.
+You may choose to place that information next to each component or to number the components, then add additional info in a legend.

 - Final formatting.
 Adjust the placement, size, color, and other attributes of your diagram elements until you’re satisfied.